 PLASTIC NUMBER #7

 Anything else, Bioplastic, Polycarbonate, BPA, Lexan

-Our best option is to stay away from plastic, but that isn’t so easily done with plastic all around us.
-If you are going to use them, we need to remember which ones are ok to use and which ones are bad.
+Our best option is to stay away from plastic.
+But that isn’t so easily done with plastic all around us.
+If you are going to use it, we need to remember which ones are ok to use and which ones are bad.